Meduzz/sprits-php/README.md

 ./template <- this is a template project.
 ```

 To enjoy all benefits of this framework, have Apache rewrite all requests for you.
-(I.e you wont need to do extract your own routes.)
+(I.e you wont need to extract your own routes.)
 Something like this:

 ```